J.P. Crawford Player Props: Mariners vs. Yankees

 J.P.
 Crawford At The Plate

-- Crawford has 45 hits this season and a team-best OBP of .361.
+- Crawford leads Seattle with an OBP of .357 this season while batting .251 with 29 walks and 30 runs scored.

-- He ranks 87th in batting average, 38th in on base percentage, and 135th in slugging among the qualified batters in baseball.
+- Among qualifying hitters in baseball, he ranks 91st in batting average, 42nd in on-base percentage, and 136th in slugging.

-- Crawford will look to extend his four-game hitting streak.
-He's batting .273 with one homer over the course of his last outings.
+- Crawford is batting .304 with one homer during his last games and is on a five-game hitting streak.

-- In 5.8% of his games this season, he has gone deep, and 1.4% of his trips to the dish.
+- He has hit a home run in 5.7% of his games this year, and 1.4% of his trips to the plate.

-- In 25.0% of his games this season, Crawford has driven in at least one run.
-In six of those games (11.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Crawford has an RBI in 13 of 53 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 22 games this season (41.5%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.